Organostannane addition

-Organostannanes are known for their stability, ease of handling, and selective reactivity.
-Chiral allylstannanes often react with good stereoselectivity to give single diastereomers.
-Models explaining the sense of selectivity are reliable.
-In terms of disadvantages, stoichiometric amounts of metal-containing byproducts are generated.
-Additions to sterically encumbered pi bonds, such as those of ketones, are uncommon.
+However, stoichiometrically relative amounts of metal-containing byproducts are generated by this reaction, and addition to sterically encumbered pi-bonds in ketones, are uncommon.

 Mechanism and stereochemistry

 Prevailing mechanism

 Three modes allow the addition of allylstannanes to carbonyls: thermal addition, Lewis-acid-promoted addition, and addition involving prior transmetalation.
 Each of these modes invokes a unique model for stereocontrol, but in all cases, a distinction is made between reagent and substrate control.
 Substrate-controlled additions typically involve chiral aldehydes or imines and invoke the Felkin-Anh model.
 When all reagents are achiral, only simple diastereoselectivity (syn versus anti, see above) must be considered.
 Addition takes place via an SE' mechanism involving concerted dissociation of tin and C-C bond formation at the γ position.

 With the allylstannane and aldehyde in high-temperature conditions, addition proceeds through a six-membered, cyclic transition state, with the tin center serving as an organizing element.
 The configuration of the double bond in the allylstannane controls the sense of diastereoselectivity of the reaction.